 Crop rotation can aid in weed control by preventing a build up of weed populations.
 Wheat rotations involving barley, canola or indeed forages may aid in weed suppression due to the greater competitiveness of these latter crops.
 Additionally, crop rotations can facilitate the use of different herbicides and may permit a clean-up process.

-Zero tillage has been observed to have repressive effects on certain weeds, while being beneficial to other woods.
+Zero tillage has been observed to have repressive effects on certain weeds, while being beneficial to other weeds.
 Many farmers working with zero till (especially a low disturbance zero till system) have found a dramatic reduction in the amount of green foxtail while at the same time, narrow-leaved hawk's-beard increases.
 Now that the majority of producers are using zero till or greatly reduced tillage, we are seeing a shift in problem weeds.
 Zero till relies heavily on pre-seed use of glyphosate.
 Cases in southern Alberta have already found kochia resistant to up to 4 times the normal application rate of glyphosate.

 Chemical control measures